Each season begins with optimism across the 30 MLB fanbases, and each one ends with some level of disappointment for 29

-Only one team can win the World Series every year, but some fan bases have been waiting a long time to see their team raise the Commissioner’s Trophy.
-The Braves had been on of those teams entering 2021, but they became the latest team to end a lengthy drought on Tuesday night, clinching their first title since 1995 by beating the Astros in Game 6 at Minute Maid Park.
+Only one team can win the World Series every year, but some fanbases have been waiting a long time to see their team raise the Commissioner’s Trophy.
+The Braves had been one of those teams entering the 2021 season, but they became the latest team to end a lengthy drought by clinching their first title since 1995 by beating the Astros to take home the 2021 World Series trophy that fall.